streadway/amqp/README.md

 ## Project Maturity

-This project has been used in production systems for several years.
+This project has been used in production systems for over 3 years.
 It is reasonably mature and feature complete, and as of November 2016 has [a team of maintainers](https://github.com/streadway/amqp/issues/215) instead of being a one man show.